ofirgall/ofirkai.nvim/README.md

 <details><summary><a href='https://github.com/ray-x/lsp_signature.nvim'>lsp_signature.nvim</a></summary>

 ---
-I don't change the highlight group because I use a minmilistastic desing for the lsp signature you can adapt it.
+I don't change the highlight group because I use a minimalistic design for the lsp signature you can adapt it.

 <p align='center'><a><img src='./media/lsp_signature.png'></a></p>